mkubrycz/mkubrycz.github.io/_posts/2019-02-24-mermaid-react-docker.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

 Now, to build the image we have to run `docker build -t mermaid-react-docker .`.
-When it finishes building we can check if everything works as expected with `docker run -p 8080:80 mermaid-react-docker`.
+When it's finished building we can check if everything works as expected with `docker run -p 8080:80 mermaid-react-docker`.
 The flowchart should be available at `localhost:8080`.

 # 🎉